 Yes, the days may be long but the years are short.

 As both a father of faith and also a minister of religion I was blessed early last year to baptise my then twelve-year-old daughter .
 The baptismal ceremony and subsequent celebrations were held just weeks before the pandemic pressed ‘pause’ (or possibly even ‘cancel’) on regular life for most of the world.
 Jessica’s baptism into Christ – a rite of passage marking the maturing of a believer’s faith – jolted me into a realisation that the days had begun to stop being long and the years were beginning to be short.

 How do I squeeze the last few moments out of being a dad of young children during a worldwide health crisis?
 The answer for me was to pack up the family home, and take my wife and three young children on a year-long trip around Australia during 2021.

-I’m hoping a year together in a tin can, travelling the terrors and beauties of this wide brown land, will provide eternal memories and character-shaping experiences.
+I’m hoping a year together in a tin can of a caravan, travelling the terrors and beauties of this wide brown land, will provide character-shaping experiences and eternal memories.

 The travel days may be long, but this year will be too short.

 Three-thousand-year-old Jewish blessing:

 “Behold, children are a heritage from the Lord… Blessed is the parent whose life is filled with them” (as recorded in Psalm #127)